george-hawkins/arf-drone/inprogress-qx95.md

 ---

-When the propellars would no longer turn the removed battery shows a voltage of about 3.2V if you test it with a multimeter.
+When the propellers would no longer turn the removed battery shows a voltage of about 3.2V if you test it with a multimeter.

 A battery discharged to this level takes about 80 minutes to recharge.